-Linn Cove Viaduct Via Tanawha Trail is a 0.9 mile lightly trafficked out and back trail located near Linville, North Carolina that features a waterfall.
-The trail is rated as moderate and primarily used for hiking, walking, and nature trips.
+Linn Cove Viaduct Via Tanawha Trail is a 0.9 mile lightly trafficked out and back trail located near Linville, North Carolina that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash